Skip to content

 The Republic of India (“India”) has been one of the fastest growing economies in the world over the last decade.
 India is estimated to have an annual Gross Domestic Product (“GDP”) growth rate of over 6% over the next five years.
 A reliable energy supply is an essential component in achieving this growth rate.

 India’s energy consumption ranks third globally.
-As of November 2023, India had an installed capacity of 426,132 MW, with peak demand of 243,271 MW.
-Fossil fuel power plants account for 57% of the installed capacity and renewable energy (solar and wind) account for 39% (166,191 MW) of the installed capacity.
-The rest is made up of nuclear and biogas/waste to energy.
-Solar energy capacity in India has reached 73,109 MW as of the end 2023 in comparison to 12,289 MW in 2017.
+As of June 2024, India had an installed capacity of 446 GW, with peak demand of 250 GW.
+Fossil fuel power plants account for 54% of the installed capacity and renewable energy (solar and wind) account for 33% (148 GW) of the installed capacity.
+The rest is made up of hydro, nuclear and biogas/waste to energy.

 The Project contributes to achieving Sustainable Development Goals (“SDGs”); (i) SDG #7: Affordable and Clean Energy (Target 7.2): Increase substantially the share of renewable energy in the global energy mix”; and (ii) SDG #13: Climate Action (Target 13.2.2): Total greenhouse gas emissions per year.